Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

         }
 ```

-As seen in the earlier code snippet, the `HelloWorldManager.cs` script also utilizes the `NetworkManager`‘s instance via its singleton to grab useful properties like the `IsClient`, `IsServer`, and `IsLocalClient`.
+As seen in the earlier code snippet, the `HelloWorldManager.cs` script also utilizes the NetworkManager‘s instance via its singleton to grab useful properties like the `IsClient`, `IsServer`, and `IsLocalClient`.
 The `IsClient` and `IsServer` properties dictate the established connection state.

 :::note